 [pardot-form id="45" title="STM Email Form"]

 This program will help music educators better understand how to elevate the lived experience, voices, and cultural assets of their students through the development of exemplary music education practices and approaches, designed to activate the SEL competencies of self-awareness, self-management, social awareness, relationship skills, and responsible decision-making through the artistic processes of create, perform, respond, and connect.
-This program was announced on September 8, 2021.
+This program was announced on September 8, 2021 and continues to support educators with social emotional learning through music education.

-The webinar series has concluded but its episodes and resources are accessible and available below.
+The webinar series has concluded but its episodes and resources are accessible and available below and on demand.
 What does the future of SEL in music education look like?
 Read a reflection written by the ArtsEdSEL team, “Many Voices, Common Mission” published on June 15, 2022.

 “Social and emotional learning (SEL) is an integral part of education and human development.
 SEL is the process through which all young people and adults acquire and apply the knowledge, skills, and attitudes to develop healthy identities, manage emotions and achieve personal and collective goals, feel and show empathy for others, establish and maintain supportive relationships, and make responsible and caring decisions.